e-hengirmen/utility-tools/README.md

 # utility-tools
-includes useful tools I have used to debug my projects
+**includes useful tools I have used to debug my projects**

-To use these files use below commands:
+To use these tools use below commands:
 ```
 	chmod u+x compile.sh
 	./compile.sh